FAQS

 Our registration process is 2-part: the primary online camper registration and up to three secondary registrations (our required medical forms and optional scholarship/airport shuttle requests).
 Your offer email will contain a link to your child’s primary online camper registration, through which we will collect basic details, such as your child’s personal and family information, camping experience and activity level, transportation and scholarship needs, a camper health history, and waivers and acknowledgements of Camp Wojtyla’s policies and guidelines (requires digital signatures).
 This primary registration is fairly quick and easy, especially if your child was registered in a previous camp year (allow 20 to 30 minutes for completion).
 At the end of this registration step, you will make payment arrangements online and submit the form for review by our registrar.

-Our fall registrants will have until December 15th to complete the primary camper registration and to make payment arrangements (November 30th if you would like to request a scholarship).
+Our fall registrants will have until December 15th to complete the primary camper registration and make payment arrangements (November 30th if you would like to request a scholarship).
 If online registration is not fully completed by the end of December, Camp Wojtyla will deregister your child and fill the vacated spot with a child from our waitlist.
 Later registrants will be given10-14 days to complete the primary camper registration.
 Regardless of when your child is invited to join us, we encourage you to complete this portion of the registration sooner than later, especially if you plan to request a scholarship.
 Secondary registrations will be released to you by email only after the registrar has reviewed and accepted your primary online camper registration.

 What exactly are secondary registrations?